huma-engineering/huma-docs/data-collection/huma-app/features/health-data-export.md

 ---
 # Health data export

-Huma Care App lets patients download a summary of their health data for some modules.
+Huma App lets patients download a summary of their health data for some modules.
 Downloads and can be requested in either PDF or CSV format.

 ## How it works
 Data can be exported from the **Profile** section by clicking on **Download your data** then **Request a download**.
 You will be asked to authenticate the download with biometrics or your password.